sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 Simulation allows running and debugging programs without needing to use a hardware board.

 CPULator can be used to simulate an ARM 7 processor which is similar to the processor used in the Raspberry Pi.
-Although running much slower than a real CPU, the simulation is completely accurate and allows small programs to be writen and run as if they were running on real hardware.
+Although running much slower than a real CPU, the simulation is completely accurate and allows small programs to be written and run as if they were running on real hardware.

 Open a browser and browse to [https://cpulator.01xz.net/?sys=arm-de1soc](https://cpulator.01xz.net/?sys=arm-de1soc)